Which Project Management Qualification is the Best?

 Hello my name is Paul Naybour from Parallel Project Training.
 Quite often people ask me which is the best project management qualification for me to take?
 It really depends on your experience and where you want to go.

-So in this video were briefly going to look at the main options and help you decide which might be right for you.
+So in this video (scroll down to watch) we’re briefly going to look at the main options and help you decide which might be right for you.
 So you’ve got three streams really, PRINCE2, PMI and APM.
 And we are going the choose the main qualifications from those main streams, so PRINCE2 Practitioner, PMP certification, the APM introductory certificate or foundation qualification and the APM project management qualification (APMP).
 And we are going to rank each using our a simple star rating.

 How much do you have to learn.